 It's Just Nuts on a Plate

-I think I’ve read more education research in the last few years than at any point in my teaching career.
+I’ve read more education research in the last few years than at any point in my teaching career.
 Some of it has made me think differently about my practice and some of it has cemented my beliefs.
-Based on what I see on Twitter I suppose that’s the point.
-Yet rather than opening up the debate about good teaching, what seems to be happening far more frequently is research being used to tell teachers in no uncertain terms exactly how to teach.
+Yet, rather than opening up the debate about good teaching, what seems to happening is research being used to tell teachers exactly how to teach.

 Make a booking, ask a question or just say hello.